 - set (adj.)

-- "fixed," from Middle English sett, properly past participle of setten "to set" (see set (v.)).
+- "fixed," c.1200, sett, past participle of setten "to set" (see set (v.)).
 Meaning "ready, prepared" first recorded 1844.

 - set (n.1)

-- "collection of things," mid-15c., from Old French sette "sequence," variant of secte, from Medieval Latin secta "retinue," from Latin secta "a following" (see sect).
-The word had been earlier used in English in the sense of "religious sect" (late 14c.), which likely is the direct source of some meanings, e.g. "group of persons with shared status, habits, etc." (1680s).
+- "collection of things," mid-15c., from Old French sette "sequence," variant of secte "religious community," from Medieval Latin secta "retinue," from Latin secta "a following" (see sect). "[I]n subsequent developments of meaning influenced by SET v.1 and apprehended as equivalent to 'number set together'" [OED].
+The noun set was in Middle English, but only in the sense of "religious sect" (late 14c.), which likely is the direct source of some modern meanings, e.g. "group of persons with shared status, habits, etc." (1680s).

 Meaning "complete collection of pieces" is from 1680s.
 Meaning "group of pieces musicians perform at a club during 45 minutes" (more or less) is from c.1925, though it is found in a similar sense in 1580s.
 Set piece is from 1846 as "grouping of people in a work of visual art;" from 1932 in reference to literary works.